cybergaz/HelloWorld/README.md

 # online_quiz

-you all know what this project is ... although i will change this description by time....
+you all know what this project is ... although we can change this description by time....

-hope you know the basisc of version control systems , if no then learn it asap and if yes then make it to the next level
+hope you know the basisc of version control systems , if no then learn it asap(max 30-40 minutes) and if yes then make it to the next level

 content :
 for begginers : https://youtu.be/WbwIoQYP6no  and